 Preference Description Always show Thought or link name on events This preference is on by default.
+Calendar week starts on Monday When checked, Monday will be the first day of the week.
+Unchecked, Sunday will be the first day.

 Behavior Preferences